Modern Slavery Act Statement

 • Our workforce has access to a confidential and anonymous whistleblowing hotline operated by an independent third party.

-• A confidential Employee Assistance Programme allowing staff to seek advice on issues of modern slavery which may affect them, is available to everyone in our organisation.
+• A confidential Employee Assistance Programme allows staff to seek advice on issues of modern slavery which may affect them and is available to everyone in our organisation.

 Our Supply Chain

-Bright Horizons’ supply chain consists of suppliers for food, equipment and other products; services for cleaning, facilities and enrichment offerings; and child/adult care and employment agencies.
+Bright Horizons’ supply chain consists of suppliers for food, equipment and other products; services for cleaning, facilities and enrichment offerings; employment agencies and suppliers of back up care including nursery providers, childminders, nannies, holiday clubs, pet care and adult/elder care.
 To help ensure those in our supply chain and contractors comply with laws aimed to prevent slavery and human trafficking, we have undertaken the following:

 • Our procurement practices include, where applicable, modern slavery risk assessments for each of our supply chain categories.